awesome-llm-papers/awesome-llm-papers.github.io/_publications/ye2023cognitive.markdown

 citations: 37
 bibkey: ye2023cognitive
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2309.06794'}]
-tags: [RAG, Attention Mechanism, Model Architecture, Language Modeling]
+tags: [Language Modeling, RAG, Model Architecture, Attention Mechanism]
 ---
 As large language models continue to develop in the field of AI, text generation systems are susceptible to a worrisome phenomenon known as